msaelices/mojo-websockets/README.md

 - [ ] Implement subprotocols and extensions
 - [ ] Optimize performance for high-concurrency scenarios
 - [ ] TLS support

+See all the remaining features in the [features](docs/features.md) document.

 ## Contributing